 For those planning a career in primary care, residents have the opportunity to rotate in outpatient primary care practices on campus and in private practice settings.
 While our residents solidify their knowledge of chronic disease management in their subspecialty ambulatory exposure, we also encourage them to take rotations in fields outside of internal medicine -- including, but not limited to opioid use disorder, orthopedics and neurology.
 Residents interested in primary care have their continuity clinic in the Faculty Practice Offices and work alongside general medicine faculty in a private practice setting.
 Our Primary Care Chief Resident oversees the primary care content of the core curriculum, conferences and ambulatory rotations.

 We offer an Elective in Hospital Medicine that exposes residents to medical consultation, quality assurance, utilization management, hospital administration and finance, and delivery of evidence based care in the inpatient setting.
-Additionally, we offer an elective in the Intermediate Care Unit.
-Under the supervision of academic hospitalist, resident become more comfortable with advanced non-invasive respiratory support, managing in-hospital emergencies, and utilizing ultrasound skills to guide clinical decision making.
+Additionally, we offer an elective in the Intermediate Care Unit where under the supervision of academic hospitalists, residents become more comfortable with advanced non-invasive respiratory support, managing in-hospital emergencies, and utilizing ultrasound skills to guide clinical decision making.
 Under the guidance of our academic hospitalists and dedicated PSQI chief resident, our extensive curriculum in PSQI is incorporated into our Morbidity and Mortality Conference and core curriculum, with all residents participating in collaborative longitudinal QI projects.
 Residents interested in further pursuing a PSQI project and a deeper knowledge of PSQI may take the PSQI elective.

 Residents with an interest in international health attend lectures and conferences in other departments and institutes on campus, including the Institute for Human Virology and the Center for Vaccine Development.
-They focus their Journal Club presentations and Senior Manuscript on international health, choose research projects in international or global health, and can participate in international rotations (currently limited during the pandemic).
+They focus their Journal Club presentations and Senior Manuscript on international health, choose research projects in international or global health, and can participate in international rotations.
 In the past, residents have traveled to Zambia, Haiti, Kenya and India.
 Limited funds are available through a special endowment to support resident travel abroad.